Studying business has advantages. Here are 14 essays on the theme of Why I Want to Study Business.

 At a postgraduate level, business management is the most popular area of study.
 In many different career streams, you eventually reach a point where further progress requires you to learn how to manage people and resources.

 Dreaming of a Better Sleep

-I’m 17, and trying to start my own business!
-I’m creating motorized mattress overlays to help patients in hospitals avoid health issues.
-I got started on it through one of my school classes and get graded on what I do, so I already had a small drive to do well.
+I'm 17 and trying to start my own business.
+The enterprise will create motorized mattress overlays to help patients in hospitals avoid health issues.
+I got started on it through one of my school classes and am graded on what I do, so I already had a small drive to do well.

-It motivates me to study, because even when I can barely pull myself out of bed, my ultimate goal of helping people feel better is what drives me to sit down, and get to work.
-I know that every class I take and every skill I learn will enable me to achieve my dream.
+It motivates me to study, even when I can barely pull myself out of bed.
+My ultimate goal of helping people feel better is what drives me to sit down and get to work.
+I know that every class taken and every skill learned will better enable me to achieve my dream.